lightbasenl/platforms/packages/compas-convert/docs/required-readings.md

 In general, we can improve error handling a bit, using things like invariants more.
 Also checkout the types that package provides.

+## Explicit return types

+We'd have to find some common ground on explicit or implicit return types.
+In general, the community consensus is that for complex functions and/or complex return types, it makes sense to use explicit return types.
+Annotating a `upperCaseFirst(str: string): string` or explicit `Promise<void>` function isn't really necessary, but we can align on that later.

 ## Git Worktree